 Corruption in CanadaThe "Corruption Perceptions Index" for the public sector showed 26 points in Canada for 2022.
 The scale has a range from 0 to 100.
 The more corruption rises, the higher the number is.
 With this result Canada ranks 14th.
 So, compared to other countries, it is better than average.

-Compared to the previous year, in 2016 the level of corruption slightly raised.
-In the long term, it has also risen moderately in recent years.
+Compared to the previous year, in 2022, the level of corruption remained unchanged.
+In the long term, it has risen significantly in the last few years.

-The ranking is led by Denmark with a value of 10.
-The sad last place is occupied by Somalia (90 points).
+The United States are in 24th place with a score of 31.
+The ranking is led by Denmark, with a value of 10.
+The sad last place is occupied by Somalia (88 points).

 You can find the complete country comparison here: International Ranking of Corruption

 The causes of corruption lie in part in political and cultural reasons.
 Ineffective law enforcement may further promote it.
 It is striking that it is regularly lower in democratically governed countries (form of government in Canada: Federal Parliamentary Democracy).
 Similarly, higher corruption occurs predominantly in low-income countries.
 In Canada, per capita income is 48,310 USD annually, which is extremely high by global standards.
 The high cost of living also indicates a prosperous country.

 Development of the corruption index in Canada 2003 - 2022

 Bribes abroadThe above analyses are based on surveys conducted by Transparency International, which calculates the Corruption Perceptions Index annually.
 The official index shows the figures exactly the other way around and assigns higher values for lower corruption.
 So the official score for Canada is 74 points in 2022, which would actually make it an anti-corruption index because as the score increases, corruption decreases.
 The numbers have been inverted here for better understanding and easier visualization of the graphs.